jgirardet/cookiecutter-pipenv/README.rst

         git tag 1.2.3
         make push

+  If requirements.txt isn't up to date it will generate requirements.txt but not commit it.
+Git will tell you that.
+The thing to do is to commit the changes and execute ``make push`` again.
   On successful travis build on the Tag branch, your Pypi package and ReadTheDoc will be updated automatically.